Sign up for the DPO Europe Newsletter

 Data processing principles

-Directive 96/46/EC, the predecessor of the Regulation, changed European legislation on the protection of personal data considerably.
-However, the GDPR spelled out these rules in more detail.
-This also applies to the six basic principles for processing of personal information in the most important article of the law, article 5 of the GDPR.
-We propose to go into them deeper.
+Directive 96/46/EC, the predecessor of the Regulation, changed EU data privacy law.
+But the GDPR spelled out these rules in detail.
+This also applies to the six basic principles of personal data processing.
+You can find them in article 5 of the GDPR.
+Let’s go deeper into them.

 Principle of lawfulness, fairness and transparency

-Personal data can only be obtained by lawful means.
-There are only six lawful bases (Article 6 GDPR):
+You can obtain personal data only through legal means.
+There are only six legal grounds (Article 6 GDPR):

-Before you collect data, you need to find one lawful basis (legal ground) in this list that fits your situation.
+Before you collect data, you need to find one lawful basis (legal ground) in this list.
+It should fit your situation.
 If nothing fits, the processing will be illegal and you will infringe the Regulation.
-Fines for unlawful processing of personal data are widely applied and they are quite high.
+Fines for unlawful personal data processing are high and common..

-Also, this principle requires that the data of various people be processed without discrimination or deception, that is, fairly.
-So there is an infringement when you use phone model information to charge higher prices to their owners.
+Also, this principle requires that the data are processed without discrimination or deception.
+There is an infringement when you use phone model information to charge higher prices to their owners.

-Transparent processing means that people have access to information about the purpose, timing, and scope of the processing in as clear and simple way as possible.
-It is important that people who do not have specific knowledge of GDPR can understand what is being talked about.
-Subjects should not have any further questions on why and on what basis their data is being processed.
+Transparent processing of personal data means people can easily access information about its purpose, timing, and scope.
+It is important for people who do not have profound knowledge of the GDPR to understand specific terms.
+Subjects shouldn’t have any questions on why and on what basis their data are processed.

 Love to work together